Tianrui-RyanSu/ECE4180_F23_StereoMusicPlayer/README.md

 ## Software Setup
 **out of the goodness of this team**<br>
 Please change wave_player library for it to work with PWMOut, since there is only one AnalogOut on mbed LPC1768.
-Also, increase the sd card frequency to 25MHz in SDFileSystem.h (SDFileSystem.cpp)
+Also, increase the sd card frequency to 25MHz in SDFileSystem.h (in SDFileSystem.cpp).

 ```cpp
 #include "mbed.h"